-On buildings throughout Bishop the history of the Owens Valley is depicted on the exterior walls in the form of historically accurate and visually beautiful murals.
+On buildings throughout Bishop, the history of the Owens Valley is depicted on the exterior walls in the form of historically accurate and visually beautiful murals.
 The Bishop Mural Society was established in 1997 “to display our heritage in a spectacular outdoor art gallery surrounded by natural beauty.”
-Today there are fifteen murals, the most recent of which is made up of 421 sculpted ceramic tiles and mosaic, created by 216 community members.
+Today there are fifteen murals, the most recent of which is made up of 421 sculpted ceramic tiles and mosaics, created by 216 community members.
 The society is a founding member of the California Public Art and Mural Society and mural projects are ongoing through the generous support of the community.
 Pick up a map at the Bishop Visitor Center or follow the links online on the society’s webpage.

 Eastern Sierra Plein Air Painters

 The Urban Sketchers of Bishop hold regular meet-ups to put pen, pencil, and paint on paper in nearby urban and rural locations.
 The event often involves coffee, drinks, snacks and great art chat.
-Follow the group’s Facebook page to get updates on who’s drawing what where.
+Follow the group’s Facebook page to get updates on who’s drawing what and where.